Chapter 3:

 Today I Died.
 Tomorrow My Battle Begins.

-The straw under Laufa’s back was scratchy and poked through the dusty mattress sheets.
-Unlike the courtyard, the crowd’s chaos and Fiann’s cries had faded.
+The straw under Laufa’s back was scratchy.
+It poked right through the dusty mattress sheets.
+The sounds of Fiann’s cries and the crowd’s chaos were gone, and just the muffled shouts of distant training were left behind.
 It was finally quiet.
-Only the muffled shouts of distant training were left behind.

 Bearer.
-That’s what the man had called her.
-They had given her robes and a gem they called a stena.
+That’s what that man called her.
+They gave her robes, a room, and a gem they called a stena.
 It clasped her brooch, cold against her chest.
 Her hand drifted to the uniform.
 The fabric was coarse, nothing like the clothes she was used to.
 It felt wrong.

 The single high window let in a sliver of the night sky.
+At least that looked familiar.
 She raised a hand to the moonlight.
-The sky, at least, felt familiar.
-It illuminated the callouses on her fingers.
-Callouses she didn’t recognise.
-She clenched her hand into a fist and let it fall to her side.
+It illuminated the callouses on her fingers, callouses she didn’t recognise.
+Her hand clenched into a fist and fell to her side.

-Soon, a warmth fell over her.
+Soon, a warmth washed over her.
 It melted away the chill of the stone walls.
-The awful smells of the day gave way to the simmering of a stew.
-A weight settled against her shoulder, snoring.
-The soothing hum of her mother’s voice.
+The terrible smells of this world gave way to the mouthwatering simmering of a stew.
+A weight nuzzled against her shoulder, snoring.
+And then, the soothing hum of a mother’s voice.
+Her mother.

 “Boys, that’s enough.”

 She opened her eyes.
-Isnir slumped on her right shoulder, Osayra on the other.
-In the middle of the room, her three brothers grappled on the floor until a stern look from their mother silenced them.
-There was a tug on her tunic from behind.
-She turned, it was Fiann.
+Isnir was slumped on her right shoulder, Osayra on her left.
+In the middle of the room, her three brothers wrestled on the floor until a stern look from their mother silenced them.
+She turned, and it was Fiann.

 “Are you alright, dear?”
 Her mother tilted her head.
 “You look pale.”
 Her comforting voice slipped off-key.